zhiheLu/Ensemble_VLM/docs/TRAIN.md

 #### (2) Cross-Dataset Transfer setting
-We provide instructions to train T$_{En}$ on ImageNet using all 1000 classes with 16 shots and then evaluating it directly on new downstream datasets.
+We provide instructions to train T<sub>En</sub> on ImageNet using all 1000 classes with 16 shots and then evaluating it directly on new downstream datasets.
-* Firstly, train T$_{En}$ on imagenet in few-shot manner (for all 3 seeds).
+* Firstly, train T<sub>En</sub> on imagenet in few-shot manner (for all 3 seeds).

 ```bash
 # seed=1